7.62×39mm Drop Chart

 Stays supersonic to roughly 500 yards — past that the bullet goes transonic and groups usually open up.

 Estimate — confirm at the range.
-These figures are computed for the selected load and zero at sea level.
-Your real drop depends on your exact ammo, barrel length, zero, altitude, temperature, and conditions.
-Use this to get in the ballpark and to pick the right optic — then verify your actual come-ups on paper or steel before you trust them.
+These figures are computed for the selected load, barrel, and zero at sea level — the barrel setting shifts muzzle velocity by a typical per-inch rate from published cut-down tests, so it’s an estimate too.
+Your real drop also depends on your exact ammo and lot, altitude, temperature, and conditions.
+Use this to get in the ballpark and to pick the right optic — then verify your actual holdovers on paper or steel before you trust them.

 What this means for your optic